x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/set-up-modern-hybrid-public-folders.md

 ```

 > [!NOTE]
 > You must wait until ActiveDirectory synchronization has completed to see the changes.
 This process can take up to 30 minutes (by default) to complete.
-If you don't want to wait for the recurring synchronizations that occurs every 30 minutes, you can force directory synchronization at any time.
+If you don't want to wait for the recurring synchronizations that occur every 30 minutes, you can force directory synchronization at any time.
 For detailed steps to do force directory synchronization, see [Azure AD Connect sync: Scheduler](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sync-feature-scheduler).

 ## How do I know this worked?